Nineteenth Century English Versions

 1841.
 John T. Conquest, ed., The Holy Bible, containing the Authorized Version ... with twenty thousand emendations.
 London: Longman, Brown & Co.; Bungay: John Childs and Son, 1841.

 1850.
-Spencer H. Cone and William H. Wyckoff, The Commonly received Version of the New Testament ...
-With Several Hundred Emendations.
-New York: Lewis Colby; New Orleans: Duncan, Hurlbutt and Co., 1850.
-Cone and Wycoff were Baptists, and founders of the American Bible Union.
-Their limited revision of the King James Version substitutes "immerse" for "baptise."
+Spencer H. Cone and William H. Wyckoff, The Commonly Received Version of the New Testament of Our Lord and Savior Jesus Christ, with Several Hundred Emendations, edited by Spencer H. Cone and William H. Wyckoff.
+New York: Lewis Colby, 1850.
+Cone and Wyckoff were Baptists, and founders of the American Bible Union.
+Their limited revision of the King James Version substitutes "immerse" for "baptise." → Further information.

 1851.
 James Murdock, The New Testament; or, the Book of the Holy Gospel of our Lord and our God, Jesus the Messiah.
 A literal translation from the Syriac Peshito version..
 New York: Stanford and Swords, 1851.